rule

 Text 5

-O Lord with the Lotus Eyes, please, o Controller of All Controllers in the Universe, speak to your bhakta so full of attachment of the means of liberation from the being bound to karma.'
+O Lord with the Lotus Eyes, please, o Controller of All Controllers in the Universe, speak to your bhakta, who is so full of attachment, about this means of liberation from the bondage of karma.'
 (Vedabase)

 Text 6

-The Supreme Lord said: 'There is indeed no end to the innumerable prescriptions for acting in yoga [see e.g. B.G.
-1-6]; so, Uddhava, let me in brief explain it nicely one step at a time.
+The Supreme Lord said: 'There is indeed no end to the innumerable prescriptions for acting in [bhakti-]yoga [see e.g. B.G.
+1-6]; so, Uddhava, let Me in brief explain it nicely one step at a time.
 (Vedabase)

 Text 7